Why high-stakes presentations fail - and it’s not because of design

 We’ve seen this play out time and again.
 When a high-stakes presentation doesn’t land, design gets blamed first, and redesigned first.
 Better layout, stronger visuals, cleaner typography.
 It’s the most visible lever, so it gets pulled.

-Board decks, investor pitches, and strategic updates almost never fail because they look bad.
-They fail because the thinking isn’t clear.
+Board presentations, investor pitches, and strategy updates rarely fail because of how they look.
+They fail when the thinking behind them isn’t clear.

 And unclear thinking at the strategy level cannot be fixed at the design level.